kakaday22/MowMowInc/README.md

 # mowmowinc
 GUI for data collection

+Main usage is open the dataCollection.py (follow instructions below) and press next, label the grass whether is "mowed" "unmowed" "irrelevant" by changing the comboBox (top-left area of the screen) then pressing the corresponding picture and it will save on a csv file for later be used on the Neural Network

 Camera.py
 	<br>- Class to connect to webcams
 	<br>- Construct Camera(NUM), 	NUM = 0 -> for laptops camera.
 NUM = val >= 1 for other USB cameras